Stakedllc/eth-casper-pool/README.md

 ### Withdrawing from a pool
-You Withdraw ETH from the staking pool by submitting a withdrawal request:
+You Withdraw ETH from the staking pool by submitting a withdrawal request and calling the withdraw function:
-[ NEED TO OUTLINE HOW TO DEPOSIT TO A SIMPLE POOL, AS ORIGINALLY OUTLINED]

 Casper imposes a four month delay on withdrawals.
 This is to prevent long-range attacks from dishonest validators.
 Since Staked is an honest validator, we are not concerned about this risk.
 This allows us to offer the Staked Casper Tokens described below that will allow you to avoid the withdrawal delay by selling your ownership to another investor.